toneloc/stable-channels/README.md

 </ul>
 </ol>

-# Bitcoin Agreement Analysis

-Both parties contribute 1 Bitcoin each at the starting point, with each Bitcoin valued at $27,500.

 ##  Payout matrix

 Assume that we enter into a stable agreement at a price of $27,500 per Bitcoin.
 Each side puts in 1 Bitcoin, for a total channel capacity of 2 Bitcoin, and a starting USD nominal value of $55,000 total.
 The below table represents the payouts and percentage change if the bitcoin price increases or decreases by 10%, 20%, or 30%.